Recently, THE WIFE was away at a conference – and you know what that means!

 What it really means is that we men take on a few things that perhaps we’re not used to handling solo.

-But exiting the store that day left me with a desire to also make a beer run – putting myself back in a comfort zone where I’m familiar with how the establishment is organized – from domestic to local brews, and so on.
+But exiting the store that day left me with a desire to also make a beer run.
+I just wanted to put myself back into a comfort zone that I was familiar with.
+I know how the establishment is organized – from domestic to local brews, and so on.

 Good.
 Smart.
 Easy.